ColonialSapor/FotoShop/README.md

 If it does not with after these previous attempts, please contact me and I will be more than happy to help.

-Contact - @madisenperez om TG
+Contact - @madisenperez on TG